Highway Safety Features To Keep You Alive: Highway Driving RulesUpdated Dec. 11, 2020

 Protected merge lanes

 Opposing traffic is separated by a central barrier on most expressways.
-The barrier serves to prevent motorists crossing the central divide and minimizes the likelihood of head-on collisions occurring.
+The barrier serves to prevent motorists from crossing the central divide and minimizes the likelihood of head-on collisions occurring.
 Central barriers are usually made from solid concrete or a metal cable, the latter of which has been proven more effective in reducing crash severity and is now being more widely introduced.

-Guard rails are used to line the outside edge of the highway, to prevent drivers leaving the road if vehicle control is lost.
+Guard rails are used to line the outside edge of the highway, to prevent drivers from leaving the road if vehicle control is lost.
 This safety feature is particularly prevalent on mountainous stretches of highway where there is no shoulder edging the road.
 Guard rails play a major role in preventing highway fatalities.
 They are designed to absorb impact and bring vehicles to a safe stop without endangering other traffic on the roadway.

 Roadway bridges are designed to endure extreme weight caused by high volumes of traffic.
 Advanced supports, barriers and other safety features are used and regularly maintained to guarantee public safety.
 Most states conduct annual inspections and maintenance checks on all bridges, ensuring structural issues are identified and fixed before they become dangerous.